 - Is the observed number of read counts over our region of interest high? - Given a set of Geiger counts across a region find clusters of high radioactivity - Are there time intervals where assembly line errors are high?

 Scan distribution

-Thankfully, there is a distribution called the Scan Distribution which computes a closed form for this distribution.
+Thankfully, the Scan Distribution computes a closed form for this distribution.

 ACCOUNTS for dependency of overlapping windows thus more powerful!